 The mission of the Jefferson County Sheriff's Office Jail Division is to provide a safe working and living environment.
 The division holds paramount the protection of the staff, the inmates, and the community it serves.
 The deputies and officers of the Jail Division believe in the practice of team qualities that produce an atmosphere of cooperation and respect between the officers and inmates.
 Conducting the business of the judicial system is done with efficiency and professionalism emphasizing work quality over work quantity.

-Each deputy and officer assigned to the Jail Division when hired begins 120hrs of classroom and hands on training before taking their post, within the first year they must attend the Indiana Law Enforcement Jailer Academy, all staff are also required to attend monthly training.
+Each deputy and officer assigned to the Jail Division when hired begins 120hrs of classroom and hands on training before taking their post, within the first year they must attend the Indiana Law Enforcement Academy Jail Basic Course, all staff are also required to attend monthly training.
 Each deputy/officer is trained to utilize the advantages of technology, professional instruction, and modern techniques, while meeting the needs of the individual, thus ensuring the division’s and employee’s success towards completing our mission.

 Personnel & Facilities